 One of the more enduringly popular of Dr Seuss’s works was How the Grinch Stole Christmas (1957).
 It was adapted as a well remembered, perennially revived 26-minute tv cartoon How the Grinch Stole Christmas (1966) by animator Chuck Jones (of Warner Brothers cartoons fame) with Boris Karloff as the voice of the Grinch and a script written by Seuss.
 In more recent years, there was Ron Howard’s big-budget film adaptation How the Grinch Stole Christmas with Jim Carrey as The Grinch, which was the No 1 box-office success of its year.

 The animation company Illumination Entertainment made a big splash with their first film Despicable Me (2010), which proved an unexpected delight with audiences, while the small supporting characters of the Minions went on to take over popular culture.
-Thereafter Illumination seemed trapped in having to keep repeating the same success and churned out Despicable Me 2 (2013), Despicable Me 3 (2017) and Minions (2015), as well their previous Dr Seuss adaptation The Lorax and an unhappy venture into live-action with the Easter Bunny film Hop (2011).
-Just when one was happy to dismiss Illumination as one-hit wonders, they bounced back in 2016 with two appealing original works The Secret Life of Pets (2016) and Sing (2016), the former spawning a sequel The Secret Life of Pets 2 (2019).
+Thereafter Illumination seemed trapped in having to keep repeating the same success and churned out Despicable Me 2 (2013), Minions (2015), Despicable Me 3 (2017) and Minions: The Rise of Gru (2022), as well their previous Dr Seuss adaptation The Lorax and an unhappy venture into live-action with the Easter Bunny film Hop (2011).
+Just when one was happy to dismiss Illumination as one-hit wonders, they bounced back in 2016 with two appealing original works The Secret Life of Pets (2016) and Sing (2016), both of which spawned sequels with The Secret Life of Pets 2 (2019) and Sing 2 (2021).